antonjan/node-red-number-plate-recognition/README.md

 # node-red-number-plate-recognition
-Thir repository will have my flows for number plate recognition in node red Install the following node
+Thir repository will have my flows for number plate recognition in node red<br>
+Install the following node

         node-red-contrib-plate-recognizer